ITN: Former operations

 ITN began its own World News bulletins in the late 1980s, which were shown around the world on local television channels, particularly on PBS stations in the US, where presenter Daljit Dhaliwal (now with Al-Jazeera English) enjoyed cult status.
 These were discontinued in 2001, in the face of competition from dedicated news channels such as BBC World (now known as BBC World News), although it still provides footage to CNN International and reports often appear on PBS NewsHour.
 Its ITV Evening News bulletin was shown on the Newsworld International cable channel in the US.

 From December 1997 to April 2003, ITN held a 49% stake in European news channel Euronews.

 ITN launched a 24-hour news channel on 1 August 2000, which in 2002 was sold to the main ITV companies Carlton and Granada, and rebranded as the ITV News Channel.
-It was closed down in 2005.
+It was closed down on 23 December 2005.

 On the same day, ITN launched a 24-hour radio station called ITN News Radio.
 It broadcast nationally on the Digital One multiplex until 2003.

 In 2005, ITN became a shareholder in Espresso Group, a provider of digital content to more than 60% of primary schools in the UK and also internationally.
 Espresso services feature an extensive library of broadband teaching resources and student activities to motivate pupils and support teachers, including content from ITN Source.
 In May 2008, the Education Clip Library, a unique, video licensing service for educational publishers and broadcasters around the world, was launched.
 It is aimed at educational publishers and broadcasters seeking to add video to their instructional products and services.
 Espresso was acquired by Discovery Education (part of Discovery Communications) on 7 November 2013.

 Setanta Sports News was a 24-hour sports news television channel produced by ITN and jointly owned by Virgin Media Television and Setanta Sports, launched on 29 November 2007.
 The channel ceased broadcasting on 23 June 2009, when Setanta's UK operation were placed into administration following financial difficulties.